Green energy solutions: What are they and why are they so important?

 Mauritania in west Africa is classified as one of the world’s least developed countries, where over two-thirds of the population still don’t have access to the electricity grid.
 That gives it a lot of potential to implement green energy initiatives without legacy infrastructure getting in the way.

 Want to help people in need by helping the planet?
-Simply download Klima and, in less than three minutes, you can erase 100% of your carbon footprint by supporting initiatives like the Mauritania solar project.
+Simply download Klima and, in less than three minutes, you can erase 100% of your carbon footprint by supporting amazing initiatives like the Mauritania solar project.